PECOS-packages/PECOS/design/instr-program-architecture.md

 - logical and local-Clifford frame evolution; and
 - required round or epoch alignment.

-Per-call plans emit semantic events and transfer relations.
+Per-call bodies emit semantic events and transfer relations.
 They do not finalize detectors or observables in isolation.
 Existing `LogicalCircuitBuilder` behavior remains a test oracle until an algebraic stabilizer-flow implementation replaces its hand-written boundary rules.